LubinKerhuel/hugo/content/uxv/block-receiver-telemetry.md

 src="/img/uxv-block-sbus-scheme-uart-connection.png"
 link="/img/uxv-block-sbus-scheme-uart-connection.png"
 width="100%"
-title="Scheme of the UART Rx block connected to the the S.BUS block." caption="Scheme to decode S.BUS for use in a dsPIC" numbered="true"
+title="Scheme of the UART Rx block connected to the S.BUS block." caption="Scheme to decode S.BUS for use in a dsPIC" numbered="true"
 >}}